Neutrinet/accounting/README.md

   - generate reports for past years
 - configure travis
-- add specs for movement scopes
-- fix failing spec on csv parsing
+- add specs for movement scopes v fix failing spec on csv parsing
 - documentation:
   - how to add new type
   - setup dev env